victorpreuss/zr16-processor/README.md

 ```
 There's also the script **script/upload_to_flash.sh** to use the non-volatile memory on the Mojo Board.

-The processor if configured to receive perform the number of clocks specified via serial interface.
+The processor is configured to perform the number of clocks specified via serial interface.
 Therefore, the user must connect a USB/Serial converter between computer and Mojo Board.
-The pins are configures as follows:
+The pins are configured as follows:
 - **P138** - Processor **RX** pin (the **TX** on the USB/Serial converter)
 - **P139** - Processor **TX** pin (the **RX** on the USB/Serial converter)